kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/09-querying-data-on-client.md

 That was a high level overview of what is happening.
 On the `Client` we have a clone of MongoDB which means if we have players on the server, we have players on the `client`, we can query those players using regular Synchronous functions we can also manipulate this data (_insert, update or delete those players_), when we do make those changes we'll be able to sync up with the server but the DOM will be updated before that sync happens

 ## Time to Render the Players to the browser
-How can we tap into the MiniMongo methods (_the Synchronous function calls that allow us to communicate with the MiniMono database_)
+How can we tap into the MiniMongo methods (_the Synchronous function calls that allow us to communicate with the MiniMongo database_)

 ### Add the Collection to `client/main.js`
 ```